bitemyapp/teef/posts/2014-11-18-strong-types-and-testing.md

         body = "hi!"
         name = "Levi"
-        -- I've mixed up the order of from & to! myEmail = from to body name
+        -- I've mixed up the order of from & to! myEmail = Email from to body name
         -- disastrous.
 ```